Airplane Activities & Toys for Babies and Toddlers (From a Mom of 3) – Keep Your Flight Stress-Free

 Having activities to keep babies and toddlers entertained on the flight makes a huge difference in your flying experience with kids.
 In short, think along these lines:

-• Soft sensory toys – Easy to grab, quiet, and safe toys for a1 year old on a flight.
+Soft sensory toys – Easy to grab, quiet, and safe toys for a one year old on a flight.

 Tip: Keep a mix of familiar favorites and one or two new toys to capture attention longer.